 My husband will open a nice bottle of red he’s been saving for the day.
 I don’t drink due to my medication but I love seeing him savour every sip.

-After lunch we’ll watch a movie on DVD, in “Gold Class” style, in the comfort of our lounge room.
+After lunch we’ll watch a movie, in “Gold Class” style, in the comfort of our lounge room

 We’ll drink coffee and enjoy a slice of birthday cake and perhaps indulge with a box of chocolates.